jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 5.Query to list hosts that have certain software installed .

-6.A function that returns a table containing usage esource data for a specific host in the past 24 hours.
+6.A function that returns a table containing usage resource data for a specific host in the past 24 hours.

 7.Automating scripts to start and stop at specific times.